Munter/netlify-plugin-subfont/README.md

 Note: The `[[plugins]]` line is required for each plugin, even if you have other plugins in your `netlify.toml` file already.

+Make sure your Netlify Python version is not deprecated by setting a `PYTHON_VERSION` environment variable to `3.7`.

 To complete file-based installation, from your project's base directory, use npm, yarn, or any other Node.js package manager to add the plugin to `devDependencies` in `package.json`.

 ```